Layering and order of use of our protective products

 The bottom line

-It doesn't matter what order you layer the Lazy Wax, Fully Slick and After Glow in, as they're all water based and will work together perfectly.
-We prefer to use Lazy Wax first, then either Fully Slick or After Glow last to protect the wax.
+It doesn't matter what order you layer the Lazy Wax, or Fully Slick in, as they're all water based and will work together perfectly.
+We prefer to use Lazy Wax first, then Fully Slick last to protect the wax.

 All the products in this article can be found in our stockists throughout Australia.
 Find a link at the very bottom of the webpage to locate your closest one.